Shoring is one of the excavation safety procedures used to protect the edges of an excavation to prevent cave-in or collapse of the excavation.

 Generally, shoring could be used to provide lateral support:

-• To walls undergoing repair or reinforcement.
+- To walls undergoing repair or reinforcement.

-• During excavations.
+- During excavations.

-• To prevent walls bulging out.
+- To prevent walls from bulging out.

-• When an adjacent structure is to be pulled down.
+- When an adjacent structure is to be pulled down.

-• When openings in a wall are made or enlarged.
+- When openings in a wall are made or enlarged.

 Shoring Techniques

-Flying shores are used as an alternative to raking shores and provide a clear working space at ground level by exerting thrust on opposite walls, often the party walls of two buildings.
-Often this is used in combination with raking shore principles.
+- Flying shoring or Horizontal shoring: Flying shores are used as an alternative to raking shores and provide a clear working space at ground level by exerting thrust on opposite walls, often the party walls of two buildings.
+Often this is used in combination with ranking shore principles.

-Going back to our main point of concern “Shoring excavation”, from the different shoring techniques explained above, it is very obvious that the flying/horizontal shoring technique is what suits the excavation.
+Going back to our main point of concern, “Shoring excavation”, from the different shoring techniques explained above, it is very obvious that the flying/horizontal shoring technique is what suits the excavation.

 How to do Shoring for Excavation